 You have worked hard cultivating your garden and have been rewarded with a tomato harvest—now what?
 This post will show you exactly how to enjoy the fruits of your labor (pun intended!).
 Here’s what to do with tomatoes, whether they are ripe or still green.

 As summer comes to an end, it leaves us with an abundant bounty of fresh, delicious food.
 It is wonderful to bite into a ripe, sun-warmed tomato at this time of year, but it also feels a little sad because you know that the cold season is coming and soon you’ll have to wait almost a whole year for the fresh taste of summer.

 Thankfully, it doesn’t have to be this way!
 Take a little time now to learn about preserving tomatoes.
 These simple methods will help you find comfort in the sunny taste of summer, even in the dead of winter.

 What to do With Tomatoes

 With a little planning and simple preparation, you can harvest that bounty of tomatoes in your garden and preserve them for the winter months.
 Whether you want the easiest possible method (freezing) or something a bit more complex (canning), the techniques outlined in this post are straightforward and practical.

 With all of these options, it’s hard to not have a bumper crop of tomatoes ready at the end of the season.
-Having more tomatoes than you know what to do with is overwhelming, not only because you find yourself scrambling to add tomatoes to every meal possible, but because you know how much you’ll miss them in the winter.
+Having more harvest than you know what to do with is overwhelming, not only because you find yourself scrambling to add them to every meal possible, but because you know how much you’ll miss them in the winter.